MLS Central San Jose, Real Estate in San Jose, CA

 There are homes in Central San Jose to meet every desire.
 Historic Craftsman, Tudors, and Victorians in the Rose Garden and The Alameda appeal to those with a penchant for the past while those seeking larger remodeled homes are drawn to Naglee Park and the neighborhood east of San Jose State.
-Condos and townhomes are abundant, with those boasting more modern amenities situated the heart of Downtown.
-Central San Jose has something for every homeowner: from the single young professional looking for a home in the center of the action, to the growing family desiring parks and safe streets, to the empty nester seeking a quiet borough, welcoming neighbors, and nearby amenities.
+Condos and townhomes are abundant, with those boasting more modern amenities situated in the heart of Downtown.
+Central San Jose has something for every homeowner: from the single young professional looking for a home in the center of the action to the growing family desiring parks and safe streets to the empty nest seeking a quiet borough, welcoming neighbors, and nearby amenities.

 - Varied housing options and architecture

 - Lively Downtown offers opportunity for work and play